 Drug use will not go away if left untreated, and it will impact the community through public health concerns like tuberculosis, sexually transmitted diseases, HIV, and hepatitis.
 Additional community costs include unpaid emergency room visits, increased admission to medical and psychiatric facilities, criminal activity, and incarceration.

-Just like shelters, food banks, and clinics, opioid addiction treatment centers help address societal concerns and improve quality of life for everyone in the community.
+Just like shelters, food banks, and clinics, substance use disorder treatment centers help address societal concerns and improve quality of life for everyone in the community.

 When treatment is available, drug-offense arrests decline as many...
 Read More

-The presence of an Opioid Treatment Program (OTP) is statistically linked with reduced criminal activity in the community.
+The presence of a substance misuse treatment and recovery center is statistically linked with reduced criminal activity in the community.

 When treatment is available, drug-offense arrests decline as many patients stop buying and using illegal drugs.
-Arrests for predatory crimes also decline, because OTP patients no longer need to finance a costly illicit drug addiction, and because treatment allows many patients to stabilize their lives and obtain employment.
+Arrests for predatory crimes also decline, because patients in recovery no longer need to finance a costly illicit drug addiction, and because treatment allows many patients to stabilize their lives and obtain employment.

 Our programs are highly regulated.
 All BHG treatment centers are licensed by both state and federal authorities, and are accredited by one or both of the Commission on Accreditation of Rehabilitation Facilities (CARF) and the Joint Commission, the same agency that accredits hospitals nationwide.Read Less